Petrovich-A/JavaFX/README.md

 This is a basic project on **Java** digned applying JavaFX [**JavaFX**](https://docs.oracle.com/javafx/2/overview/jfxpub-overview.htm) and [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) by JetBrains
 File -> New -> Project... -> JavaFX ).
 JavaFX is a toolkit [**GUI**](https://en.wikipedia.org/wiki/Graphical_user_interface) (Graphical user interface) for Java.
-Another words, JavaFX is a set of graphics and media packages that enables developers to design, create, test, debug, and deploy rich client applications that operate consistently across diverse platforms. this app represents a simple form with a filter, which displays the given data from the database.
+Another words, JavaFX is a set of graphics and media packages that enables developers to design, create, test, debug, and deploy rich client applications that operate consistently across diverse platforms.
+This app represents a simple form with a filter, which displays the given data from the database.
 The 'database table' looks like this:

 <h6>